mrzhao11/Review_Insight_System-ISY5004-Group14/README.md

 3. Complaint title generation for negative reviews

 The dashboard supports category/product filtering, representative negative review inspection, single-review inference, merchant CSV upload, and assistant-style Q&A.

+## End-To-End Workflow

+At a high level, the system works like this:

+1. Sample and clean Amazon review data from five product categories.
+2. Build a `review_value` dataset using helpful votes as a proxy business-value label.
+3. Build a calibrated sentiment dataset using star ratings plus standard VADER compound thresholds.
+4. Generate pseudo complaint titles only for negative reviews using an LLM teacher model.
+5. Fine-tune local student models for sentiment classification and complaint-title generation.
+6. Serve the trained components inside a Streamlit dashboard for interactive analysis.

+In other words, this repository is both:

+1. An experiment pipeline for dataset construction, training, and evaluation.
+2. A lightweight business-facing application for exploring model outputs.

 ## Current Dataset Snapshot